gusta257/Proyecto2Redes/README.md

 - Log out.
    - Press number 0
      - This will return you to the previous menu.
+- Establish presence.
+   - Press number 1
+     - This will ask you for your new status, you can put what ever you want
+     - This will ask you for your new status, you can put what ever you want
+- Add a new contact.
+   - Press number 2
+     - This will ask you for the jid of the user.
+     - It is not necessary to write the server extension "@redes2020.xyz"
 - Delete my account.
    - Press number 3
      - This will return you to the previous menu and delete your account.
+- Send message to a user.
+   - Press number 4
+     - This will ask you for the jid of the user and will print everyone who has that jid.
+     - It is not necessary to write the server extension "@redes2020.xyz"
+     - Next you have to send your message
 - Show all users.
    - Press number 5
      - This will print you all the users registered in redes2020.xyz.
-- Show your contacts
-   - Press number 9
-     - This will print you all the users that you have in your roster and their status.
-- Add a new contact.
-   - Press number 2
-     - This will ask you for the jid of the user.
-     - It is not necessary to write the server extension "@redes2020.xyz"
 - Show a specific user.
    - Press number 6
      - This will ask you for the jid of the user and will print everyone who has that jid.
      - It is not necessary to write the complete jid to find the user.
      - It is not necessary to write the server extension "@redes2020.xyz"
-- Send message to a user.
-   - Press number 4
-     - This will ask you for the jid of the user and will print everyone who has that jid.
-     - It is not necessary to write the server extension "@redes2020.xyz"
-     - Next you have to send your message
-- Create a room.
-   - Press number 10
-     - This will ask you for the name of the new room.
-     - It is not necessary to write the server extension "@conference.redes2020.xyz".
-     - Next you have to assign you you nickname.
-     - You will be the owner of the group.
 - Join to a room.
    - Press number 7
      - This will ask you for the room's name